Rajaravi99/BlogSite/README.md

 passport.js - for user authentication (Login and signup) socket.io(web socket) - for creating realtime connection for chatroom

 Each and everyone, is welcomed to contribute in this project.
-Please have a good look on the source code, raise issues and bugs tery to solve i will review and merge it
+Please have a good look on the source code, raise issues and bugs tery to solve i will review and merge it.

 Please go through the dependencies in the package.json file to run the web app.